EnriqueKhai/Kevlar2/README.md

 ## One Tool to Rule Them All

-What if we had one framework to test all code?
+What if we had one framework that could test any code?
 A tool such that, no matter what new language we pick up tomorrow, we will not need to learn yet *another* testing framework from scratch?

 ## Universal Testing with Black-box(ing)

-Kevlar2 achieves language-agnosticism by leveraging an underlying shell (we support both `bash` and `zsh`) and an idea from [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing).
+Kevlar2 achieves language-agnosticism by leveraging the user's own shell (we support both `bash` and `zsh`) and an idea from [black-box testing](https://en.wikipedia.org/wiki/Black-box_testing).

-By coordinating file redirects, we can drive any piece of code with inputs and check its output at the other end: is it what we were expecting?
-Then, Kevlar2 can test any language or code that the user's shell can compile (if applicable) and execute!
+By coordinating file redirects, we can drive any piece of code with inputs and check its output at the other end, so long as the user's shell can compile and execute the source language.

 That is why we say we can "add any language" because which *xyz* developer doesn't have *xyz* installed on